-Course Format: This 7 1⁄2 week course is delivered online.
+Course Format: This course is delivered online.
 Lessons will include a combined approach of discussions, outside reading, learning reflections, field-based projects, Web-based research, and online presentations to achieve the objectives of the course.
 Brain-based learning theories will be implemented, including the use of a variety of learning styles.

-Day and time the class meets: Online October 18, 2017 - December 7, 2017- Dr. Polnick will post announcements once per week.
+Day and time the class meets: Online - Dr. Polnick will post announcements once per week, usually Tuesdays.
 Location of class: Online